Deploy the CSMS to all work sites and carefully analyze performance.

 The following written test was administered: (Or "Each student was asked the following questions:") (Keep these tests as attachments to the safety training plan and merely reference it here to keep this document on one sheet of paper)

-- Where is the "Right to Know" station (or MSDS station) located? (in the production plant)
+Where is the "Right to Know" station (or SDS station) located? (in the production plant)

 Job Hazard Analysis

 Determining the content of training for employee populations at higher levels of risk like construction is similar to determining what any employee needs to know, but more emphasis is placed on the requirements of the job and the possibility of injury.

 According to the text, one of the best tools for determining training content and required skills for hazardous construction job requirements is the Job Hazard Analysis described earlier.
 This procedure examines each step of a job, identifies existing or potential hazards, and determines the best way to perform the job in order to reduce or eliminate the hazards.
 Its key elements are:

 key steps (preferably in the order in which they are performed)